 - Chair, Fibroid Special Interest Group (ASRM)

-- Oral Boards Examiner and Question Writer for Oral and Written Exam (REI)
+- Oral Boards Examiner and Question Writer for Oral and Written Exam (ABOG)